Exploring the Alphabet of English Idioms: A Journey through ‘M’

 Justifications:

 This is an idiom because it refers to accepting or reconciling with a situation, often a difficult one.
-The phrase uses "peace" metaphorically, referring to emotional or psychological resolution rather than a literal act of making peace.
+The idiom uses "peace" metaphorically, referring to emotional or psychological resolution rather than a literal act of making peace.

 Origin: